Tobijes/inference-api/README.md

 **Note:** Requires Python 3.11

 # Inference API
-This repo is a reusable Python module to create consistent APIs.
+This repo is a reusable Python module to create consistent APIs for synchronous ML model inference workloads.
 The module has the benefits:
 - Easy to API'rize a model.
 - Handles process pooling ensuring that the event-loop of FastAPI is not blocked.
 Enables health checks, documentation requests and metrics to be accesible even when the model is inferencing and using most of the CPU.
-- Creating this package allows for new learnings to be easily reused across our APIs/models.
+- Creating this package allows for new learnings to be easily reused across APIs/models.

 ## Included in the package
 The main class of the package derives from the usual `FastAPI` object class, but adds a lot of default things on top.
 This includes: